This article describes the Precall Test and gives some guidance on the possible outcomes of the test.

 The test will also list any detected issues and suggests suitable workarounds as seen in the examples below:

-Internet or connectivity issues
+Bandwidth or connectivity issues

 This means that your existing setup has some incompatibility with establishing a successful connection during calls and that you may need to make some additional changes.